MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 *   Breakpoints on caught or uncaught exceptions.
 *   XHR breakpoints that are triggered when the requested URL matches a substring that you provide.

-For more information about when and how to use each type, navigate to [Pause your code with breakpoints][DevtoolsJavscriptBreakpoints].
+For more information about when and how to use each type, navigate to [Pause your code with breakpoints][DevToolsJavscriptBreakpoints].

 A couple of code stepping controls aren't explained in this article.
-For more information, navigate to [Step over line of code][DevtoolsJavascriptReferenceStepThroughCode].
+For more information, navigate to [Step over line of code][DevToolsJavascriptReferenceStepThroughCode] in the "Use the debugger features" article.

+### Related articles

+*   [Use the debugger features][DevToolsJavascriptReference] - Using the UI of the debugger in the Sources tool of DevTools.
+*   [Sources tool overview][DevToolsSourcesIndex] - The debugger and JavaScript editor are the main part of the Sources tool, introduced here.

 ## Getting in touch with the Microsoft Edge DevTools team